s1s1ty/go-mysql-crud/README.md

 Sample crud operation using Golang and MySql

 ## Support For This Project
-“[go-mysql-crud] is being sponsored by the following tool; please help to support us by taking a look and signing up to a free trial”
+`go-mysql-crud` is being sponsored by the following tool; please help to support us by taking a look and signing up to a free trial.
 [![GitAds](https://images.gitads.io/go-mysql-crud)](https://tracking.gitads.io/?repo=go-mysql-crud)

 ## API ENDPOINTS